 - 1. Direct The Executive Council to develop, implement and maintain a reporting system. - 2.
-Follow systems that accurately measure SUCs performance against the performance expectations set out in its strategic plan. - 3.
-Review annually SUCs' progress toward the objectives set out in the Institutional Accountability Plan, reports submitted to external agencies, revise and alter its direction, keeping in mind the changing environment. - 4.
-Ensure Executive Council published an annual report & Fact Book is published for review by various stakeholders.
+Follow systems that accurately measure SUCs performance against the performance expectations set out in its strategic plan.

+- 3. Review annually SUCs' progress toward the objectives set out in the Institutional Accountability Plan, reports submitted to external agencies, revise and alter its direction, keeping in mind the changing environment. - 4.
+Ensure Executive Council published an annual report & Fact Book is published for review by various stakeholders. - 5.
+Reviews and evaluates the Institutional Effectiveness and Feedback reports to ensure appropriate academic standards and quality of provision for students are being maintained m.
+RESOURCE MAINTENANCE:

-k.
-Communications:
+I. COMMUNICATIONS: